-Paula Rudall, Head of Comparative Plant and Fungal Biology, reflects on how careful observation can reveal weird and wonderful structures.
+Paula Rudall, reflects on how careful observation can reveal weird and wonderful structures.

 In June last year, I noticed a strange flower among a group of foxgloves (Digitalis purpurea) near the Japanese Minka House in the Royal Botanic Gardens, Kew.
 It was an example of 'terminal peloria', a well-known floral genetic mutation that occurs spontaneously – but infrequently – in nature.
 I always look out for this lovely mutant when I see a group of foxgloves.
 Most of the flowers appear normal, but there is a huge bowl-shaped terminal flower that opens before the other flowers, despite being located above them.
 The terminal flower is radially symmetrical and appears to be composed of a ring of spotted petals somehow stitched together.